 - Jack Reacher is perfectly willing to do this.

-- In C. S. Lewis's Prince Caspian, onlookers are not entirely pleased that Peter steps back to let Miraz rise.
-Then two of Miraz's treacherous nobles claimed that he had stabbed Miraz in the back, and one of them stops rushing to attack Peter in order to stab him himself.
+- In Prince Caspian, onlookers are not entirely pleased that Peter steps back to let Miraz rise.
+Then two of Miraz's treacherous nobles claimed that he had stabbed Miraz In the Back, and one of them stops rushing to attack Peter in order to stab him himself.

 - In The Bible, Simeon and Levi lead an attack on the city of Shechem after the prince of that city rapes their little sister and then asks his father to ask her father for her hand in marriage.
 They tell the Shechemites that they will form an alliance, on the condition that the Shechemite men get circumcised.
 The Shechemites agree to this, and the men and boys of the city undergo the procedure.
 Three days later, while they're still incapacitated, Simeon and Levi go in and slaughter all the men of the city (and take the women and children as plunder.)
 Their father, Jacob, gives them a What the Hell, Hero?, but they blame him for not having done anything to defend his daughter beforehand.